Digitoxin1/NesToy32/README.md

 NesToy32 is a program I developed between May of 2000 and July of 2000.
 As of today, it is almost 23 years old.
-It is written in Borland Delphi and is a successor to my NesToy application which was MS-DOS only.
+It is written in Borland Delphi and is a successor to my NesToy application which was written in Turbo Pascal and was an MS-DOS application.

 NesToy32 predates ROM managers such as Clrmamepro and Romcenter and, as far as I know, is one of the first of its kind.